- Spontaneous forms of the syndrome are very rare – it generally occurs as a result of administered ACTH or glucocorticoid.

 The clinical features of Cushing’s syndrome are varied, and as spontaneous disease is rare, the diagnostic ability of any one factor is weak.

-It is also possible to confuse diagnosis with other condition, such as depression and obesity, because many of the diagnostic factors are non-specific.
+It is also possible to confuse diagnosis with other conditions, such as depression and obesity, because many of the diagnostic factors are non-specific.

 The clinical features are those of glucocorticoid excess: